RexOps/Rex/CONTRIBUTING.md

 ### Code quality

-Rex uses Perl::Critic to make sure the codebase follows best practices, and conforms to the code quality rules described in `.perlcriticrc`.
+Rex uses Test::Perl::Critic::Progressive to make sure any changes to the codebase follows best practices by conforming to the code quality rules described in `.perlcriticrc`, and no new violations are introduced accidentally.

 Since `.perlcriticrc` is part of the repo, it can also be the subject of contributions.
 In fact, improving the rules and the codebase in this regard is highly welcome.